esborisova/Awesome-Table-Understanding-Datasets/README.md

 # Awesome Table Understanding Datasets <img src="icon.png" alt="drawing" width="60"/>
 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re) <a><img src='https://img.shields.io/badge/PRs-welcome-lightgreen'></a>

+A curated list of datasets for table understanding tasks.
+Note that some of the datasets only provide metadata, but not the source files.
+Also, several datasets have download links that are no longer active.
+Since this issue may be fixed by the authors in the future, such data is still included in the list.

+The repository will be continuously updated ✏️.
+If you find this resource useful for your research, just click the ⭐️ and stay tuned!
+Thank you!

 | Dataset     | Source             | Task(s)           | Size          | Modality| Origin  |